TaceoLabs/co-snarks/README.md

   coSNARK, verifiable by snarkjs.
 - **co-plonk**: A library for verifying and proofing a Plonk coSNARK, verifiable by snarkjs.
+- **co-circom-snarks**: A library for the shared code of co-plonk and co-groth16.

 The following libraries are agnostic to coCircom and will be used in the future for other coSNARKs: